-Enter the following EXEC mode and run the following commands to apply the QoS policy.
+Enter the following management mode and run the following commands to apply the QoS policy.

-Command Purpose config Enters the global configuration mode. interface g0/1 Enters the to-be-configured port. [no] qos policy name ingress Applies the QoS policy on a port. name stands for the name of QoS policy mapping. ingressingress means to exert an influence on the ingress. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.
+Command Purpose config Enters the global configuration mode. interface g0/1 Enters the to-be-configured port. [no] qos policy name { ingress egress} Applies the QoS policy on a port. name stands for the name of QoS policy mapping. ingress means to exert an influence on the ingress.

+egress means to exert an influence on the egress. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.

-1.3.14 Applying QoS policy globally
+1.3.14 Applying the QoS Policy Globally

-Enter EXEC mode and run the following commands to apply the QoS policy globally.
+Enter the following management mode and run the following commands to apply the QoS policy.

-Command Purpose config Enters the global configuration mode. [no] qos policy name ingress Applying the QoS Policy globally name stands for the name of QoS policy mapping. ingress means to exert an influence on the ingress. exit Goes back to the EXEC mode.
+Command Purpose config Enters the global configuration mode. [no] qos policy name ingress Applies the QoS policy globally. name stands for the name of QoS policy mapping. ingress means to exert an influence on the ingress. exit Goes back to the EXEC mode.

-1.3.15 Setting the trust mode.
+1.3.15 Configuring Trust Mode